-Throughout its history, the performers entertain fans of country music, bluegrass, gospel, and classical music, as well as popular and comedy music.
+Here, you can watch musicians entertain you with good country music, bluegrass, gospel, classical music, and popular and comedy music.

 2. Country Music Hall of Fame & Museum

-The Country Music Hall of Fame and Museum is located in the heart of the city.
+The Country Music Hall of Fame and Museum window design makes it look like piano keys, which is really appealing to the eyes!

 The museum has a multi-media exhibition of historical performances, costumes, ornaments, gold records, and monuments.

-Other highlights include a Cadillac owned by Elvis, a 40-foot [40 m] large guitar, a tour bus, and a recording booth.
+Other highlights include a Cadillac owned by Elvis, a 40-foot large guitar, a tour bus, and a recording booth.

-Visit the museum and enhance your experience with the sound backup of stars like Dolly Parton.
+You could also go on a guided tour of the nearby RCA Studio.
+Visit the museum and enhance your experience with a good backup of stars like Dolly Parton.

 3. Ryman Auditorium

-Originally opened in 1892 as the Union Gospel Tabernacle, Ryman offers high-quality acoustics for the classic performances of classical and bluegrass, theater music, and television shows.
+The Ryman Auditorium, originally opened as the Union Gospel Tabernacle, offers high-quality acoustics for the classic performances of classical and bluegrass, theater music, and television shows.

-Located near Honky Tonk Row, the hall has a museum with exhibits related to its past musical past.
-Guided and guided tours are available.
+The hall has a museum with exhibits related to its past musical past.
+Guided and non-guided tours are available.